ProfLehman/cs111_fall_2026/topics/number_systems.md

 0001 1000 binary = 18 hex
 ```

-Note: Computers rarely display data in binary, rather data is displayed in hex as only one symbol is used to represent four symbols ie.  B4 is shorter than 1011 0100
+>Computers rarely display data in binary, rather data is displayed in hex as only one symbol is used to represent four symbols e.g. `B4` is shorter than `1011 0100`

 ### Hex/Binary Review